federico-lancellotti/boardgames-nps-project/README.md

 # On board games and how to build them: a study on the next best board game
 A Nonparametric Statistics project by Stefania Colombo, Silvia D'Amicantonio, Federico Lancellotti.

+## Data
+The preprocessed historical data can be found here: https://shorturl.at/hzGV8